jk367/personal_website/content/photos/smiling_woman.md

 draft: false
 ---

 Took this at a party in NYC.
-She was in alaska last time I checked on instagram.
+She was in Alaska last time I checked on Instagram.